Mingtiandi

 Rental apartment specialist Dash Living has expanded its Japan portfolio to 19 locations under new agreements signed with capital partners BlackRock and Greystar.

-In its first tie-up with US multi-family giant Greystar, Dash has launched its largest property in Japan to date with a 77-unit in the Tsukiji neighbourhood of Tokyo’s Chuo ward, according to a Tuesday LinkedIn post.
+In its first tie-up with US multi-family giant Greystar, Dash has launched its largest property in Japan to date with a 77-unit location in the Tsukiji neighbourhood of Tokyo’s Chuo ward, according to a Tuesday LinkedIn post.
 Dash Living Tsukiji East sits four minutes by foot from Tsukiji station of the Tokyo metro and eight minutes from Shintomicho railway station, with the accommodation targeting foreign expats and relocating locals.

 “With demand for flexible living solutions in Tokyo on the rise, pre-leasing is now open, and interest is already strong,” said Dash Living founder and CEO Aaron Lee.